Robert Jay Lifton

-Robert Jay Lifton (born May 16, 1926) is an American psychiatrist and author, chiefly known for his studies of the psychological causes and effects of wars and political violence, and for his theory of thought reform.
+Robert Jay Lifton (May 16, 1926 – September 4, 2025) was an American psychiatrist and author, chiefly known for his studies of the psychological causes and effects of wars and political violence, and for his theory of thought reform.
 He was an early proponent of the techniques of psychohistory.

-Biography
+Background

-Lifton was born in 1926, in Brooklyn, New York, the son of businessman Harold A. Lifton, and Ciel Lifton née Roth.
+Robert Jay Lifton was born on May 16, 1926, in Brooklyn, New York, the son of businessman Harold A. Lifton, and Ciel Lifton née Roth.
+Both of his parents were Jewish immigrants from Eastern Europe.
 In 1942, he enrolled at Cornell University at the age of 16.
 He was admitted to New York Medical College in 1944, graduating in 1948.
-He interned at the Jewish Hospital of Brooklyn in 1948–49.
-He did his psychiatric residence training at the Downstate Medical Center, Brooklyn, New York in 1949–51.
+He interned at the Jewish Hospital of Brooklyn and did his psychiatric residence training at the Downstate Medical Center in Brooklyn from 1949–51.

 From 1951 to 1953, Lifton served as an Air Force psychiatrist in Japan and Korea, to which he later attributed his interest in war and politics.
-He has since worked as a teacher and researcher at the Washington School of Psychiatry, Harvard University, and the John Jay College of Criminal Justice, where he helped to found the Center for the Study of Human Violence.
+He subsequently worked as a teacher and researcher at the Washington School of Psychiatry, Harvard University, and the John Jay College of Criminal Justice, where he helped to found the Center for the Study of Human Violence.

 He married the children's writer Betty Jean Kirschner in 1952, and they had two children.
 She died in Boston on November 19, 2010, from complications of pneumonia.
-Lifton has said that cartooning is his avocation; he has published two books of humorous cartoons about birds.
+Lifton said that cartooning was his avocation; he has published two books of humorous cartoons about birds.

-He is a member of Collegium International, an organization of leaders with political, scientific, and ethical expertise whose goal is to provide new approaches in overcoming the obstacles in the way of a peaceful, socially just and an economically sustainable world.
-In 2012, Lifton was awarded an Honorary Doctorate from The New School.
+Lifton was a member of Collegium International, an organization of leaders with political, scientific, and ethical expertise whose goal is to provide new approaches in overcoming the obstacles in the way of a peaceful, socially just and an economically sustainable world.
+In 2012, Lifton was awarded an honorary degree from The New School.

+Lifton died in Truro, Massachusetts, on September 4, 2025, at the age of 99.